Contact Details:

 However, the first steps in organizing Buddhist groups and associations, did not take place until the early 1970s.
 The interest in Zen and Tibetan Buddhism led to the establishment of organizations devoted to these forms of Buddhism in 1972 and 1975 respectively.
 The establishment of the Buddhist Federation of Norway (BFN) in 1979 was the result of a joint initiative by these two organizations.

-The law encouraged Norwegian Buddhists to register as a religious community in order to receive the support of the state, as the Act relating to religious communities, passed by the Norwegian parliament in 1969, provided for regular government funding of registered religious communities of all faiths, based on the principle of equal per capita support to that given to the established Church of Norway.
+The law on religion encouraged Norwegian Buddhists to register as a religious community in order to receive the support of the state, as the “Act relating to religious communities”, passed by the Norwegian parliament in 1969, provided for regular government funding of registered religious communities of all faiths, based on the principle of equal per capita support to that given to the established Church of Norway.

 The origin of Zen in Norway was mainly due to local interest inspired by writings by scholars such as the D.T.Suzuki from Japan.
 The development of Tibetan Buddhism was encouraged by visits to Norway of Tibetan lamas, such as the 16th Gyalwa Karmapa and the 14th Dalai Lama.

-Doctrinal foundation and purpose
+Doctrinal foundation and purpose of BFN

-Organization
+Organization of BFN

-The BFN is a registered faith community according to Norwegian law.
-It is governed by an Executive Council whose members are appointed by the member associations of the BFN.
-The President of the BFN is appointed by the Executive Council and holds legal responsibility for the affairs of the organization.
-Individual members of the member association are registered in the BFN and the size of the annual grants from the government is based on the documented number of registered individual members.
-The money received from the government is allocated to the member associations of the BFN according to their share of the membership of the BFN.
-The BFN has its own office with a coordinator managing the daily affairs of the organization.
+Individual members of the member association are registered in the BFN and the size of the annual grants from the government is based on the documented total number of registered individual members of the BFN.
+The money received from the government is allocated to the member associations according to their share of the membership of the BFN.
+The BFN has its own office in the capital city of Oslo headed by the secretary general and a staff of consultants.

-Membership
+Membership of BFN

-Activities
+Activities of BFN

 Another activity of the BFN is the celebration of Buddhist festivals.
-Although the larger member associations celebrate Buddhist festivals according to their respective traditions, the BFN organizes common celebrations every year of Vesak, as well as the enlightenment day of the Buddha according to the Zen Buddhist calendar.
+Although the larger member associations celebrate Buddhist festivals according to their respective traditions, the BFN organizes common celebrations every year of Vesak, as well as the enlightenment day of the Buddha according to the Japanese Buddhist calendar.

-In 1996 the BFN co-founded The council of religious and life stance communities in Norway.
-This institution is a forum for regular dialogue between religions communities organizing various conferences and seminars for this purpose.
-Through this institution the BFN was instrumental in establishing the Oslo coalition on freedom of religion or belief in 1998.
-This organisation promotes freedom of religion internationally through dialogue between governments, scholars and religious leaders.
-In this context the BFN has participated in dialogue with Buddhists in the People’s Republic of China.
-As part of its international engagement the BFN also took part in a dialogue with Sri Lankan Buddhists on the issue of a non-violent resolution to the ethnic conflict in that country.
+Through this institution the BFN was also instrumental in establishing “The Oslo Coalition on Freedom of Religion or Belief” in 1998.
+This organisation promotes freedom of religion internationally through dialogue between governments, scholars, and religious leaders.
+In this context the BFN has participated in dialogue with Buddhists in the People’s Republic of China and other countries.
+As part of its international engagement the BFN was also active in dialogue with Sri Lankan Buddhists on the ethnic conflict in that country.
+In 2013 the BFN initiated a two-year project on religious minorities in Buddhist majority states with financial support from a government agency (NORAD).

+The BFN also provides information about Buddhism to the public through various means such as the internet as well as the publication of books.
 The BFN also take part in interreligious dialogue through a project with leading theologians from the Church of Norway.
-The BFN is also involved in international Buddhist collaboration through organisations such as The World Fellowship of Buddhists, The International Council of the Day of Vesak and the European Buddhist Union.
+The BFN is also involved in international Buddhist collaboration through organisations such as “The World Fellowship of Buddhists” and the “European Buddhist Union”.

 Number of Buddhists in Norway

-In 2012 15.426 individuals were registered as members of Buddhist faith communities registered with the government (http://www.ssb.no/trosamf/tab-2012-12-06-01.html).
+In 2023 there were 22.212 individuals listed as members of Buddhist faith communities registered with the government.

-However, according to the official statistics on immigration Norway had by 01.01.12 a population from Myanmar (3527), Cambodia (519), Thailand (14398), Vietnam 20.871), and China(8458) numbering 47773 http://www.ssb.no/emner/02/01/10/innvbef/tab-2012-04-26-04.html.
-Based on the percentage of Buddhists in these countries an estimate of 31.373 Buddhists with immigrant background can be given.
+However, according to the official statistics on immigration Norway had by 01.01.23 a population from Myanmar (4.473), Cambodia (681), Thailand (23.590), Vietnam 24.119), and China (12.206).
+Based on the percentage of Buddhists in these countries and other neighbouring countries with Buddhist populations, we can give an estimate of more than 40.000 Buddhists with immigrant background in Norway.